 Founded in 2012, ABK Biomedical Inc. is pursuing development, production and sale of embolic agents and peripheral vascular delivery devices.
 The company’s radiopaque OccluSystem and pipeline products, while still investigational, have the potential to provide simpler, safer and more cost effective solutions for treating hypervascular tumors and diseases.

 HALIFAX, Canada; July 9, 2014 – ABK Biomedical Inc., a medical device company, will receive $2.14 Million from the Atlantic Canada Opportunities Agency (ACOA), under the Atlantic Innovation Fund (AIF).
-Using ABK Biomedical’s novel embolic beads, this funding will enable the company to simplify and enhance chemotherapy and radiotherapy for cancer patients.
+Using ABK Biomedical’s novel embolic microspheres, this funding will enable the company to simplify and enhance chemotherapy and radiotherapy for cancer patients.

 "ACOA’s recognition of the potential of our beads to improve embolization and treat tumours is a tremendous boost to ABK,” commented Dr. Daniel Boyd, Chief Scientific Officer at ABK Biomedical.